cardano-foundation/CIPs/cip-gege251-reliably-ordered-tx-inputs.md

 ## Backward Compatibility

-For ledger transactions before this CIP is implemented, the underlying CBOR data structure only changes semantically, and the difference between input order at submission and at script evaluation is irrelevant, because the scripts in those transactions do not rely on pattern matching by position.
-Whereas, transactions after this CIP could optionally do positional pattern matching.
+For ledger transactions before this CIP is implemented, the underlying CBOR data structure only changes semantically, and the difference between input order at submission and at script evaluation is irrelevant for the ledger.
+However, because scripts could rely on pattern matching by position, a new Plutus version is advised.

 ## Test Cases